moody/Waffle/README.md

 - Shrink-to-fit sizing (`width`/`height` accepting `"AUTO"`), so a container can size itself from its own children instead of a fixed number
 - Percentage sizing (`width`/`height` accepting `"50%"`), sized relative to the parent instead of a fixed number
 - Wrapping (`wrap`), so children that would overflow the main axis start a new line instead, each line sized and aligned independently
+- Independent line spacing (`lineGap`), so wrapped lines can be spaced apart differently than the children within each one
 - Weighted growth (`grow`), so a flexible child can claim a bigger or smaller share of leftover space than its equally-flexible siblings
 - Weighted shrinking (`shrink`), so overflowing children give up a bigger or smaller share of the deficit than their equally-shrinkable siblings, instead of overflowing
 - Size floors and ceilings (`minWidth`/`maxWidth`/`minHeight`/`maxHeight`), so a flexible child's share of leftover space never shrinks below or grows past a bound you set